2025 Legislative Session

 Messaging

-We developed ideas and messaging for our pollsters to test in mid-2024.
+We developed ideas for our pollsters to test in mid-2024.
 Integrating polling results with our neuroscience-informed messaging model, we developed a core message triangle that we combined with worker stories and specific asks, depending on our audience.

 As the campaign evolved, we collaborated with key communications committee members and campaign co-chairs to develop additional messaging to respond to changing dynamics – and developed answers to tough questions at each point.